earthly/earthly/docs/cloud/satellites/best-practices.md

 ## Size Satellites for Builds

-Properly sizing Earthly Satellites is crucial to achieving optimal performance and resource utilization.
-Consider the following when determining which Satellite size is appropriate for your use case.
+Consider the following when picking a satellite size:

 ### 1. Resource Requirements of a Single Build